Skip to content

 Normally, the buildout directory defaults to directory

-Normally, the buildout directory defaults to a directory
+Normally, the buildout directory defaults to

 containing a configuration file.
 This won't work for configuration